GannettDigital/simulato/docs/_pages/best-practices.md

 The number one golden rule for selectors is to always use ids when possible.
 If you have control over the html you are modeling add id's to the elements you care about.
 Query selectors are brittle, and any change to the html page can break a query selector.
 Always, always, always prioritize ids when possible.

-That being said, there are many times you require in 3rd party libraries, or dont have the control of the html and query selectors are the best you are able to do.
+That being said, there are many times you require in 3rd party libraries, or don't have the control of the html and query selectors are the best you are able to do.
 When this is this case try to make as stable as a selector as you are able.
 For example, there is a sidebar with 3 links, each link is an anchor tag that is a direct child of a div with the id `sidebarId`.
 If the second link was the "active" link, and was given the class `active`, if I were to just open up chrome, have it tell me the selector it could give me a selector such as `'#sidebarId > a.active'`.
 At that given point in time, that it is selector, however if I click a different link it will not longer refer to the 2nd link.
 A more stable querySelector would be `'#sidebarId > a:nth-child(2)'`, this will always refer to the second a tag even if it has the active class or not.

 It's good practice to only add elements you care about, that is, the elements used in the model section of the component.
 While a view may have 50 different html tags we could put in our elements, if only 5 are ones we care about for our model, those are the only 5 we should add to this section.
 While selenium will only actively grab data about the elements you put in the model (which costs execution time), it is a waste of your time to have selectors created for every single part of a view if we don't care about them all.
 In addition, all names must be unique inside a single component.